Natural Gas Extraction - Hydraulic Fracturing

 Wastewater discharges to treatment facilities

-Proposed rulemaking: On April 7, 2015, EPA published proposed pretreatment standards for the Oil and Gas Extraction Category (40 CFR Part 435).
-The regulations would address discharges of wastewater pollutants from onshore unconventional oil and gas (UOG) extraction facilities to POTWs.
+Final rule: On June 28, 2016, EPA promulgated pretreatment standards for the Oil and Gas Extraction Category (40 CFR Part 435).
+The regulations prohibit discharges of wastewater pollutants from onshore unconventional oil and gas (UOG) extraction facilities to POTWs.

 Related study of private wastewater treatment facilities: EPA is conducting a study of private wastewater treatment facilities (also known as centralized waste treatment, or CWT, facilities) accepting oil and gas extraction wastewater.
 EPA is collecting data and information related to the extent to which CWT facilities accept such wastewater, available treatment technologies (and their associated costs), discharge characteristics, financial characteristics of CWT facilities, the environmental impacts of discharges from CWT facilities, and other relevant information.